relevance/diametric/README.md

 You can see Datomic's REST service is running.

-Alternatively, you can download Datomic archive from [https://my.datomic.com/downloads/free](https://my.datomic.com/downloads/free), and start REST server using Datomic command, `script/datomic-rest -p 9000 free datomic:mem://`
+Alternatively, you can download Datomic archive from [https://my.datomic.com/downloads/free](https://my.datomic.com/downloads/free), and start REST server using the Datomic command, `script/datomic-rest -p 9000 free datomic:mem://`

 ## Preparation for JRuby